mysticole928/aws-dynamodb/gsi-cli.md

 -global-secondary-indexes 'IndexName=song_title,KeySchema=[{AttributeName=title,KeyType=HASH}],Projection={ProjectionType=KEYS_ONLY}'
 ```

-One of the AWS documentation pages has this as an exampe:
+One of the AWS documentation pages has this as an example:

 ```bash
 aws dynamodb update-table \